satuiro/medfriend/README.md

 So as to reduce each and every step from these set of actions and the time killed to perform those actions, this project was developed.

 ### Challenges we faced
+While making of this project we came across the challenge of working in a remote team, as per we look into the experience of each member there was a lack of communication between the members as we were not able to be present and working together in person.
+Another challenge we looked was using new technologies to configure in our app, for few of our team members making this project was a whole new experience as it taught us many new exposure and gave a chance to excel further in our career.

 ### Technologies Used
 - `OpenAI API`